ColumbiaRoad/a-b-doer/README.md

 Command opens the test's URL in a browser and injects the built js and style files to site's DOM.

+Built tests can be previewed with command `npm run preview path/to/test/folder`.
+If the folder contains multiple entries, all of them will be opened to the same browser.

 # Test structure

 Tests can be created to under any folder.
 All tests should at least have buildspec.json created in test's own folder or its parent's folder.